 What's in this article?

-If you’re finding that your former marketing approaches aren’t bringing in steady leads anymore, it’s time for a digital upgrade.
+If you’re finding that your former mortgage marketing approaches aren’t bringing in steady leads anymore, it’s time for a digital upgrade.

 There’s still a place in mortgage marketing for direct mail, word-of-mouth referrals, and TV ads—but the majority of your future borrowers are seeking you out online.